What Type of Salmon Is the Healthiest to Eat?

 Atlantic salmon and Pacific salmon both live in regions around the northern United States.
 However, any Atlantic salmon you find in your local supermarket likely comes from a farm.

-Pacific salmon can be obtained wild-caught or farmed.
-The Alaska Department of Fish and Game says that there are five main types of Pacific salmon:
+At most American grocery stories, Pacific salmon can be purchased wild-caught or farmed.
+The Alaska Department of Fish and Game explains that there are five main types of Pacific salmon:

 - Chum or dog salmon